 There are two main types of smoke alarms, which are categorized by the type of smoke detection sensor, ionization and photoelectric, used in the alarm.
-A smoke alarm uses one or both methods, sometimes with a heat detector, to warn of a fire.
+Each type of smoke alarm may perform differently in different types of fires.
+A smoke alarm may use multiple sensors, sometimes with a heat detector or carbon monoxide detector, to warn of a fire.

 lonization detectors contain a chamber with two plates that generate a small, continuous electric current.
-When smoke enters the ionization chamber, the smoke particles disrupt the current flow, which triggers the alarm.
+When smoke particles enter the ionization chamber, the smoke particles disrupt the current flow, which triggers the alarm.

 Photoelectric detectors use a light beam and light receptor (photocell).
-When smoke is present between the light and receptor, depending on the type of smoke chamber configuration, the reduction or increase of light on the photocell sensor triggers the alarm.
+When smoke particles are present between the light and receptor, depending on the type of smoke chamber configuration, the reduction or increase of light on the photocell sensor triggers the alarm.